backube/volsync/docs/usage/inc_dst_opts.rst

-   Instead of having VolSync automatically provision the destination volume (using capacity, accessModes, etc.), the name of a pre-existing PVC may be specified here. storageClassName
+   Instead of having VolSync automatically provision the destination volume (using capacity, accessModes, etc.), the name of a pre-existing PVC may be specified here. cleanupTempDestinationPVC
+   This optional boolean specifies whether a destination PVC dynamically provisioned by VolSync should be deleted at the end of a successful sync iteration.
+If destinationPVC is specified, then this setting will have no effect, VolSync will only cleanup PVCs that it deployed.
+   If this is set to true, every sync this ReplicationDestination makes will re-provision a new temp destination PVC and all data will need to be sent again during the sync.
+   Dynamically provisioned destination PVCs will always be deleted if the owning ReplicationDestination is removed, even if this setting is false.
+   The default is ``false``.
+storageClassName
    When VolSync creates the destination volume, this specifies the name of the StorageClass to use.
 If omitted, the system default StorageClass will be